yash0024/SpaceRaceGame/README.md

 Coded various algorithms to move the spaceship based on keyboard input, randomize the locations at which the aliens spawn, increasing difficulty with time, and collision detection.

-Allowed the player to deploy and shoot bombs at the aliens
+Allowed the player to deploy and shoot bombs at the aliens.

+Controls in the file